Top 12 Network Designer Skills to Put on Your Resume

 1. Cisco IOS

-Cisco IOS (Internetwork Operating System) is the proprietary operating system that runs on most Cisco routers and switches, providing a comprehensive set of networking protocols, services, and functions for data, voice, and video traffic management in enterprise and service provider networks.
+Cisco IOS (Internetwork Operating System) powers most Cisco routers and switches and delivers a broad suite of protocols, services, and controls for data, voice, and video across enterprise and service provider networks.

 Why It's Important